 How much do dental implants cost for a full mouth?

-If you are missing all your teeth and require implants for both upper and lower jaws then the total cost can be up to £25,000.
+If you are missing all your teeth and require teeth implants for both upper and lower jaws then the total cost for dental implants can be up to £25,000.

-As previously mentioned there are some innovative solutions such as All-on-4 (implant retained dentures) that can bring the costs down to around £14,000 in total or £7,000 per arch.
+As mentioned later, in section 2 of this article, there are some innovative solutions such as All-on-4 (implant retained dentures) that can bring the costs down to around £14,000 in total or £7,000 per arch.

-As you should be aware, if you have read the other sections of this article, there are many factors that influence the total cost, so it really is important that you get a professional assessment done to understand what the cost would be for you, as the prices we provide are nothing more than rough estimations based on typical procedures.
+As you will be aware, if you read the other sections of this article, there are many factors that influence the total cost.
+It is therefore really important that you get a professional assessment done to understand what the cost would be for you, as the prices I provide are nothing more than rough estimations based on typical procedures.

-Are implants available on the NHS in the UK?
+Dental implants NHS – Are implants available on the NHS?